Skip to content

 The first time, on the login page:

-• click log in with biometric/passkey/physical key.
+• click log in with passkey

 • enter your email address

-• click the login with key button
+• click the login with passkey button

 • follow the instructions for your chosen provider